CuriousDev101/CSEC_CPD/README.md

 # CSEC_CPD
-This repository contains my solutions for the CSEC_CP problem-solving task.
+This repository contains my solutions for the CSEC_CPD problem-solving task.